MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/SAVEASEXCEL-Function--Report-.md

 ## Property Value/Return Value
  Type: Boolean

- If you omit this optional return value, then run\-time errors can occur.
+ If you omit this optional return value, then run-time errors can occur.
 If you include a return value, then it is assumed that you will handle any errors.

  **true** if the report was saved; otherwise, **false**.